 2011-12: Kessy played in 49 games for Medicine Hat – drawing three suspensions during the year and leading the Tigers in penalty minutes (151).
 On a team with two of the top offensive prospects in the WHL, Emerson Etem (ANA) and 2013 draft eligible Hunter Shinkaruk, Kessy scored 4 goals with 12 assists and was plus-two.
 The Tigers reached the second round of the playoffs after finishing third in the Central Division.
 Kessy played in 2 of 8 playoff games; finishing with 1 assist and 2 penalty minutes.

 Kessy is a tall, rangy winger and a highly aggressive player who will hit and challenge anyone.
 He does not possess a great deal of offensive ability but is an energetic player who will not shy away from a fisticuffs.
-His skating and stick handling skills seemed improved in his second training camp with the Oilers in 2015 but his role has remained that of an energy player and enforcer to this point.
+His skating and stick handling skills have improved during his pro career but his role has remained that of an energy player and enforcer.

 Kessy is skating for new Oilers' AHL affiliate Bakersfield in his third season.
 Once again playing in a lower line role and serving as an enforcer for his teammates, Kessy knows his role and plays to his strength.
 He has limited potential in terms of scoring ability and projects as a grinder who provides a spark with his physical play and willingness to drop the gloves.